thebaldgeek/thebaldgeek.github.io/radiosonde.md

 In this case, careful notes and some experimentation over time will be required.
 More tools to help with this process further down the page.

 Next up in the .conf file is the sonde frequency settings.
-Be sure and look at the notes in the file and set your min and max frequencies to follow the advice.
+Be sure and look at the notes in the file and set your min and max frequencies to follow the advice in this comment section of the file.

 Next up is the only/never/always scan section.
 Since I see some common spikes in my area that never seem to go away unless I disconnect the antenna I have added those to the never_scan section, but before you do that, I suggest you make careful note for a few weeks of all the sonde frequencies in use in your area to make sure you don't accidentally add one of those to the never_scan list.